Doctors’ ‘negligence’ protested in DI Khan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DERA ISMAIL KHAN: The relatives of a patient staged a protest after he died at the District Headquarters Teaching Hospital due to alleged negligence of doctors on Saturday.
+DERA ISMAIL KHAN: The relatives staged protest after a man died at the District Headquarters Teaching Hospital due to alleged negligence of doctors on Saturday.

+Following the incident, the relatives of the deceased and other people staged protest by placing the body on the road outside the hospital.

-DERA ISMAIL KHAN: The relatives of a patient staged a protest after he died at the District Headquarters Teaching Hospital due to alleged negligence of doctors on Saturday.
+DERA ISMAIL KHAN: The relatives staged protest after a man died at the District Headquarters Teaching Hospital due to alleged negligence of doctors on Saturday.

+Following the incident, the relatives of the deceased and other people staged protest by placing the body on the road outside the hospital.

 Comments